nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M03 - Project Configuration/L1 - Working with Properties.md

 In this lesson, we'll have a look at working with properties in Spring and Spring Boot.

-The relevant module you need to import when you're starting with this lesson is: [m3-working-with-properties-start](https://github.com/eugenp/learn-spring/tree/module3/m3-working-with-properties-start)
+The relevant module for this lesson is: [working-with-properties-end](https://github.com/nbicocchi/spring-boot-course/tree/module3/working-with-properties-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m3-working-with-properties-end](https://github.com/eugenp/learn-spring/tree/module3/m3-working-with-properties-end)

 ## Configuration Using Properties
 By now we have a basic understanding that we can create configurable Spring Boot applications using its support for flexible externalized configuration.